quidphp/lemur/README.md

 - *Coding*: No curly braces are used in a IF statement if the condition can be resolved in only one statement.

 ### Overview
-**QuidPHP/Lemur** contains 192 classes and traits.
+**QuidPHP/Lemur** contains 203 classes and traits.
 Here is an overview:
 - [Boot](src/Boot.php) - Extended abstract class for the object that bootstraps the cms
 - [Cell](src/Cell.php) - Extended class to represent an existing cell within a row
+    - [Crypt](src/Cell/Crypt.php) - Extended class for a cell with crypted data
     - [Files](src/Cell/Files.php) - Abstract class extended by the media and medias cells
     - [JsonArray](src/Cell/JsonArray.php) - Class to manage a cell containing a json array
     - [JsonArrayRelation](src/Cell/JsonArrayRelation.php) - Class to manage a cell containing a relation value to another cell containing a json array
     - [JsonExport](src/Cell/JsonExport.php) - Class for a cell that contains json which should be exported (similar to var_export)
     - [Media](src/Cell/Media.php) - Class to work with a cell containing a value which is a link to a file
     - [Medias](src/Cell/Medias.php) - Class to manage a cell containing a value which is a link to many files
+    - [Money](src/Cell/Money.php) - Class to manage a cell managing money (money formatted string)
+    - [Phone](src/Cell/Phone.php) - Class for a cell managing phone numbers
+    - [Primary](src/Cell/Primary.php) - Class for dealing with a cell of a column which has an auto increment primary key
     - [Relation](src/Cell/Relation.php) - Abstract class extended by the enum and set cells
+    - [Uri](src/Cell/Uri.php) - Class to manage a cell containing an URI
     - [Video](src/Cell/Video.php) - Class to manage a cell containing a video from a third-party service
-- [Cells](src/Cells.php) - Extended class for a collection of many cells within a same row
 - [Cms](src/Cms)
     - [About](src/Cms/About.php) - Class for the about popup route of the CMS
     - [Account](src/Cms/Account.php) - Class for the account route of the CMS, by default redirects to the user's specific route